Bokhtiar-Adil/Vikings-chess-Hnefatafl/README.md

 Hnefatafl originated in Scandinavia many centuries ago.
 It was developed from a Roman game called Ludus Latrunculorum.
 This game flourished until the arrival of chess.
 It was revived back in nineteenth century.

+## Algorithm and approach

+This project used minmax algorithm with alpha-beta pruning.
+The heuristic evaluation function considers king position, number of attackers and defenders remaining, how close it is to capture king etc. Based on the values provided by this function for all possible valid moves at a state, ai decides which move to commit.

 ## Rules
 - Turn based board game.
 - Two board sizes: 'large' - 11x11 and 'small' - 9x9.